Sargeanthost/MinecraftMacroTool/README.md

 even though the latter may become a tedious task.
 On the other hand you might learn how to do jumps more easily by actually creating a macro that does the jump.
 The tool might also help find new techniques, if there are any.

-### Q: Why does a macro work for me, but not for someone else.
-A: If that is the case, make sure you use the same in-game mouse sensitivity.

 ### Q: Why is my macro inconsistent?
 A: The cause for consistencies is often lag.
 If Minecraft has to skip a tick, or the tool takes longer